- Giant Enemy Crab

 The epically scaled, humongous world-ending dwellers of the deepest trenches, often with lots of references to Lovecraftian or Biblical beasts.
 Tastes like whale meat.

 This prehistoric beast is great for those who like to buy their Shark Fin soup in economy scale.

 When they're not cute, seals tend to be portrayed as heartless killers.
 They mainly target penguins, but may attack humans as well.
 Supposed to have very lean meat, with a gamey, iron-y taste almost like organ meat.

 Those that ape (or more like serpent) the queen of cryptozoology, her royal slitherness the Loch Ness Monster.
 Said to taste rather exotic, like crocodile meat.

 - Turtle Island

 Those whose large size combined with a sedentary life in shallower conditions make them liable to be confused for islands.
-Apparently the taste of giant turtle is meant to be greater than any chicken, beef, mutton or butter and a favourite for long sea voyages.
+Apparently the taste of giant turtle is meant to be better than any chicken, beef, mutton or butter and a favourite for long sea voyages.

 open/close all folders